• Home

 • Reflections

-Rev. Ryan Holmes
+Ryan Holmes

 I’m a husband and father of three, and have been married for ten years.
 I love coffee, going to the beach, books, and power-lifting.
 Before moving into professional counselling and psychotherapy, I spent the past decade in pastoral ministry.
 Earlier in my journey, I played semi-professional rugby league and worked in cabinetmaking and carpentry.

-This is a space where healing becomes possible.
-Together, we gently explore the emotional landscape of your present experience, while attending to the deeper patterns shaped by early relationships and life history.
-We listen closely to both your story and your body—recognising how your nervous system responds to stress, safety, and connection—and use this awareness as a doorway to healing and integration.
+Together, we gently explore the emotional landscape of your present experience, while attending to deeper patterns shaped by early relationships and life history.
+We listen closely to both your story and your body—recognising how your nervous system responds to stress, safety, and connection—and use this awareness as a doorway toward healing and integration.

-My therapeutic work is grounded in an integrative and evidence-based approach that draws from existential-humanistic, psychodynamic, emotion-focused, and interpersonal neurobiology frameworks.
-I am trained in and utilize Accelerated Experiential Dynamic Psychotherapy (AEDP, level 1).
-In addition to this, I am training in Gottman Therapy (Level 2) and incorporate this model in my relationship therapy work with couples.
-I hold a Bachelor of Theology from Queensland Theological College as an ordained minister.
-I am completing a Master of Counselling and Psychotherapy at Christian Heritage College and a Postgraduate Certificate in Professional Supervision through Saint Marks.
+My therapeutic work is grounded in an integrative and evidence-based approach, drawing from existential-humanistic, psychodynamic, emotion-focused, and interpersonal neurobiology frameworks.
+I am trained in and utilise Accelerated Experiential Dynamic Psychotherapy (AEDP, Level 1), and am currently training in Gottman Therapy (Level 2), which I incorporate into my work with couples.

-Ryan Holmes Counselling
+Ryan Holmes Psychotherapy & Counselling

 If you have any questions or if there's something you'd like to know that isn’t covered here, I’d love to hear from you.
 Feel free to reach out to me at ryan@deepertogether.au.